 Below in the step by step instructions to make the paper cross stitch artwork:

 Step 1: Print the image onto heavy cardstock.
-(The owl pattern is not in the link but I will be including it with an upcoming ‘birthday’ theme.)
+(FYI – The owl pattern is not in the printable link.)
 With a piece of cardboard or self healing mat underneath the cardstock use a sharp needle to poke holes at the corners of the X .

 Step 2: Thread the needle with embroidery floss, use all 6 strands for fullness.
 Begin by coming up at one corner and go down on the diagonal to make half of the X. Then come back up for the next X. Typically I don’t knot my thread but rather weave the tall under at the backside.